13 Must Read Hip Hop Autobiographies

 Hip-Hop artists are some of the most captivating, colorful, and compelling people in The Culture.
-The lives they’ve lead and the stories they can tell naturally make them great subjects for biographies and who better to tell those stories than the MC themselves?
+The lives they’ve lead and the stories they can tell naturally make them great subjects for biographies.
+And who better to tell those stories than the MC themselves?
 Hip-hop memoirs can give us a glimpse into an artist’s creative world, help us understand what shaped the artists into the people they have become, teach us about the music biz, or sometimes all three.
-We’ve put together a list of 13 excellent hip-hop autobiographies you should check out that’ll put you up on game about your favorite artist and The Culture as a whole.
+We’ve put together a list of 13 excellent hip-hop autobiographies you should check out.
+These books will put you up on game about your favorite artist and The Culture as a whole.

 Jay Z – Jay Z: Decoded

 Jay Z’s 2010 book Decoded is a muti-facited book.
 Part memoir and part critical self-analysis.
 It details the experiences that shaped his music.
 The book is at it’s best when Jay turns his eye to his own lyrics, unpacking the sly underpinning in his writing and really showing how seriously he takes the art form of rap.
 But while Jay is quite open and expressive when it comes to using his unique, astute perspective to comment on wealth, race and class in America, he is still an intsenly private person so there are some topics (his relationship with Beyoncé most prominent among them) that he glosses over or avoids altogether.
 That has changed a bit recently but again this book was written in 2010.
 Still, when it comes to rap autobiographies, Decoded can be considered one of the best of the best.

 DMX – E.A.R.L

 2Pac – The Rose That Grew From Concrete

 Common – One Day It’ll All Make Sense